Windows81/Roblox-Freedom-Distribution/README.md

 In the event of a DMCA takedown, don't rely on forks of this repo on GitHub.
 Consider using other means.
 Also consult this [document](./LEGAL.md) if you want to know why I believe I'm protected under fair-use law.

-## Installation
+## Download

-RFD is natively supported on Windows and somewhat works on GNU/Linux systems with `wine`.
-No plans for native MacOS support so far.
+RFD is natively supported on Windows and works on GNU/Linux systems with `wine`.

 ### As an Executable

-This is good for if you want to deploy quickly on any machine _with_ connection to the internet.
+This is good for if you want to deploy quickly on any machine with connection to the internet.

 #### For Windows

-To install _as an executable_, run:
+To download _as an executable_, run:

 ```
 mkdir rfd